Yu1381/Yu1381.github.io/_posts/2025-04-01-Research_method.md

 ## Literture review and Research Proposal

+    This time, I selected Distance Education (DE) as the theme for the literature review and research proposal.
+The literature review was conducted by subdividing the theme, focusing on existing reviews.
+I believe that I was able to conduct a comprehensive literature review by considering it from multiple perspectives, such as people and systems.
+    The research proposal considered improving the quality of University of Essex Online.
+As a result of the literature review, research on DE itself has been conducted comprehensively (Domingues et al. 2023, Fojtík 2018), so we decided to explore ways to actually utilize it.
+Therefore, it is important for the research method itself to follow previous methods, and it will be carried out mainly based on the literature review we conducted.
+Among them, the impact of COVID-19 was suggested in many literature as a background (Masalimova et al., 2022).
+Next, I extracted the elements obtained from the literature review and thought that they could be used in interviews and questionnaires.
+In particular, I thought that a deeper understanding could be achieved by using both quantitative and qualitative research (Streefkerk, 2019).
+I also created a specific research schedule using a Gantt chart, and was able to establish a system to conduct research more efficiently.
+  Furthermore, by listing future research that should be conducted at the end of the paper, it was possible to consider not only this research but also future developments.

 ## References
 Confessore, N., 2018.
 Cambridge Analytica and Facebook: The Scandal and the Fallout So Far.
 The New York Times.
 [Accessed 18 February 2025].

 Kleinman, Z., 2018.
 Cambridge Analytica: The story so far.
 The Guardian [online] Available at: https://www.bbc.com/news/technology-43465968, [Accessed 18 February 2025].

 Troutman, M., 2024.
 NYU survey of MTA job violence was posted publicly on Facebook – and trolls may have taken over: “Mischievous respondents.” [online] Available at: https://nypost.com/2024/11/11/us-news/nyu-survey-of-mta-job-violence-was-posted-publicly-on-facebook-and-trolls-may-have-taken-over-mischevious-respondents/ [Accessed 18 February 2025].

+Domingues, S., Souza, R.D.C.D., Melo, C.S.B.D. and Cruz, B.M.D.
+(2023) ‘Adaptation of Students Who Started Higher Education during Remote Teaching in Minas Gerais’, Educação e Pesquisa, 49, e266765.

+Fojtík, R. (2018) ‘Problems of Distance Education’, International Journal of Information and Communication Technology Education, 7, pp. 14–23.
+Masalimova, A.R., Khvatova, M.A., Chikileva, L.S., Zvyagintseva, E.P., Stepanova, V.V. and Melnik, M.V.
+(2022) ‘Distance Learning in Higher Education During COVID-19’, Frontiers in Education, 7, 822958.

+Streefkerk, R. (2019) Qualitative vs. Quantitative Research | Differences, Examples & Methods.
+Scribbr.
+Available at: https://www.scribbr.com/methodology/qualitative-quantitative-research/ (Accessed: 31 March 2025).